DataMa-Solutions/docs/core_app/new/interface/account.md

 ### Premium (Non-admin)
 - Full access to all features without administrative privileges.
-- Can share use cases with other members or the group.
+- Can share use cases with other members of the group.

 <br>